What is Creative Commons?

 - distribute and communicate the work (such as e-mailing or uploading it to the licensee's blog).

-A summary of the licences currently used as of 2011 with their symbols follows.
+A summary of each of the six types of CC licences and their symbols currently used as of 2014 now follows.

 CC licence type |